stubz151/analytics-accelerator-s3/README.md

 # Analytics Accelerator Library for Amazon S3

 Analytics Accelerator Library for Amazon S3 is an open source library that accelerates data access from client applications to Amazon S3.

-With this toolkit, you can lower processing times and compute costs for Amazon S3 data-intensive workloads.
-In addition to the efficient use of your compute resources, this tooklit enables you to implement S3 best practices for performance and optimization specific to [Apache Parquet](https://parquet.apache.org/) files, such as caching object metadata located in the footer of the object and predictive column pre-fetching.
+With this library, you can:
+* Lower processing times and compute costs for Amazon S3 data-intensive workloads.
+* Implement S3 best practices for performance.
+* Utilize optimizations specific to [Apache Parquet](https://parquet.apache.org/) files, such as caching object metadata located in the footer of the object and predictive column pre-fetching.

-Analytics Accelerator Library for Amazon S3 improves the price performance for your data analytics applications, including workloads based on [Apache Spark](https://spark.apache.org/) and open table formats such as [Apache Iceberg](https://iceberg.apache.org/).
+* Improve the price performance for your data analytics applications, including workloads based on [Apache Spark](https://spark.apache.org/) and open table formats such as [Apache Iceberg](https://iceberg.apache.org/).

 ## Current status